FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 factfinder.routing.setNavigateListener((url, origin) => {
     // `url` is the URL to which Web Components is about to navigate to. window.location.href = `/my/custom/target`;
-    return false;  // To interrupt pipeline and prevent redundant requests to FactFinder.
+    return false;  // To prevent navigation by Web Components.
 });
 ```